Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Experiments and Results

 \subsubsection{Choice of Reward Model.}

-We evaluate the impact of different reward models, with results shown in \Cref{tab:ablas}.
-All experiments use $N_b = 1$ to reduce inference cost, which does not affect relative comparisons.
-It can be observed that \abb{} consistently improves generation quality across all four metrics, regardless of the reward model used, demonstrating robustness to different guidance objectives.
+We evaluate the impact of different reward models using all employed metrics and also CLIPScore \cite{clipscore}, with results presented in \Cref{tab:ablas}.
+Compared to the DDIM baseline reported in \Cref{tab:sampling-results}, \abb{} improves most metrics under a wide range of surrogate reward choices, indicating that its effectiveness is not tied to a specific scorer.
+Crucially, for each surrogate reward, the remaining evaluation metrics are held out from the exploration loop.
+The predominantly positive changes on these non-optimized measures across both benchmarks indicate that Ctrl-Z Sampling improves generation quality beyond simply maximizing the selected scorer.

-In particular, using AES as the reward model enhances visual quality.
-However, since AES does not evaluate conditioning alignment, its impact on alignment-sensitive metrics is limited.
-Among the CLIP-based models, it is observed that PickScore performs better than HPSv2 when used to guide generation.
-Overall, both PickScore and ImageReward lead to stronger improvements than the other two models.
+In particular, using AES as the reward model increases aesthetic scores, but has limited impact on alignment-sensitive metrics since it does not evaluate condition faithfulness.
+Among CLIP-derived scorers, PickScore tends to outperform CLIPScore when used for exploration, while overall PickScore and ImageReward yield stronger results than other tested objectives.

-We ultimately adopt ImageReward for the main experiments due to its broader applicability and to avoid domain bias, as PickScore is trained on data closely related to the Pick-a-Pic benchmark.
-While prior work~\cite{diffusion_tts} suggests that combining multiple reward models can further improve performance, this direction is beyond the scope of our study.
+We adopt ImageReward in the main experiments due to its broad applicability, efficiency, and reduced benchmark coupling, since PickScore is trained on data closely related to Pick-a-Pic.
+Notably, the choice of $R$ also affects realized NFEs by changing the trigger and acceptance dynamics, yielding different compute--performance profiles.
+While~\cite{diffusion_tts} suggests that combining multiple reward models can further improve performance, we leave this to future work.